 This makes use of traditional text search in conjunction with sorting, grouping and "filtering by metadata.
 As any query can be grouped and filtered, this allows users to switch between drilling down by metadata and searching by text seamlessly without losing context.
 Commonly some of the metadata is supplied by parent documents (such as the merchant of a product).
 Some e-commerce applications also make use of embeddings to provide search, navigation or recommendation in an embedding space.

 Personal search (not to be confused with personalization) is to provide search in personal collections of data where there is never a need to search across many collections in a single query.
-In such applications it is not cost effective to do the work to maintain global reverse indexes and the best solution is to search by streaming trough the raw data at query time.
+In such applications it is not cost-effective to do the work to maintain global reverse indexes and the best solution is to search by streaming through the raw data at query time.
 Latency can still be bounded for arbitrary sized collections as each is distributed over a number of nodes to bound the size of a given user's collection on a given node.

 Vespa provides a streaming mode where the usual functionality of the engine is backed by searching streaming through the raw data stored in Vespa, no indexes necessary.
 This allows powerful personal search applications to be implemented easily and cheaply at any scale.
 Read more in our blog post on personal search.